 I first heard of the pay it forward concept well before it had a name or a movie.
-One of the early talks I heard Jim Rohn give he talked about buying the person behind you in the lunch queue a coffee just for its fun.
+In one of the early talks I heard Jim Rohn give, he talked about buying the person behind you in the lunch queue a coffee just for its fun.
 Then hearing stories of it continuing throughout the day.
 It is incredible how a small act of kindness can have a ripple effect more significant than its origins.

-The organization Butterflycoins.org as taken this idea and made it trackable.
+The organization Butterflycoins.org has taken this idea and made it trackable.
 Everyone wins.
-We get the joy of creating an act of kindness passing on a specially marked butterfly coin as a way of encouraging the recipient to pay the kindness forward with the added benefit for all, – seeing what happens to that experience.
+We get the joy of creating an act of kindness passing on a specially marked butterfly coin to encourage the recipient to pay the service forward with the added benefit for all-seeing what happens to that experience.